(Ask to see private professional Toy Design portfolio for projects not disclosed to public yet)

 Brainstorm Phase

-This phase happens during the first week of receiving the project.
+Brainstorming happens during the first week of receiving the project.

-I sketch anything and everything that comes to mind, no matter how good of an idea it is.
+I sketch anything and everything that comes to mind, no matter how good or bad of an idea it is.
 I create rough sketches of silhouettes, mechanism ideas, and general play features to communicate to others what I am thinking.

 Silhouettes